vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 This is what an inventory document looks like in SAP:
 ![image](/assets/2025-09-16/010.png)

 In SAP, we use the `MI01` transaction to create a new inventory document.
 Normally, the next step is for warehouse staff to do an inventory count, and then use the `MI05` transaction to enter the numbers into the inventory document.
-But we'll build an applciation to replace the `MI05` step and submit the inventory counts directly into SAP.
+But we'll build an applciation to replace the `MI05` step and submit the inventory numbers directly to SAP.

-SAP provides a set of BAPIs to process inventory documents.
-We call `BAPI_MATPHYSINV_GETDETAIL` after the user enters the inventory number and fiscal year, which returns all the items belonging to that document.
-Once the counts are typed in, `BAPI_MATPHYSINV_COUNT` sends the results back to SAP and updates the inventory document accordingly.
+SAP provides a set of BAPIs to process inventory documents:
+* `BAPI_MATPHYSINV_GETDETAIL` returns all the items in an inventory document.
+* `BAPI_MATPHYSINV_COUNT` makes changes to an inventory document.

+Let's look at the XQL statements that we use to call these BAPIs.

+### `BAPI_MATPHYSINV_GETDETAIL`

-The following XQL statement shows how these BAPIs are called.
-For `BAPI_MATPHYSINV_GETDETAIL`, we read only the `ITEMS` table.
-We enter the inventory number and fiscal year to only get the data we want:
+For `BAPI_MATPHYSINV_GETDETAIL`, we enter the inventory number and fiscal year to specify the inventory document we want.
+We also specify that we only want the `ITEMS` table.

 {% highlight test %}
 EXECUTE FUNCTION 'BAPI_MATPHYSINV_GETDETAIL'